 Five close friends, all of them married, share a loft to meet their mistresses.
 One day they find the body of a young woman in the loft.
 Since there are only five keys to the loft, the five men begin to suspect each other of murder.

 The story of two men on different sides of a prison riot -- the inmate leading the rebellion and the young guard trapped in the revolt, who poses as a prisoner in a desperate attempt to survive the ordeal.

-The pediatrician Alexandre Beck misses his beloved wife Margot Beck, who was brutally murdered eight years ago when he was the prime suspect.
-When two bodies are found near where the corpse of Margot was dumped, the police reopen the case and Alex becomes suspect again.
+Pediatrician Dr. Alexandre Beck (François Cluzet) misses his beloved wife Margot Beck (Marie-Josée Croze), who was brutally murdered eight years ago when he was the prime suspect.
+When two bodies are found near where the corpse of Margot was dumped, the Police re-open the case and Alex becomes suspect again.
 The mystery increases when Alex receives an e-mail showing Margot older and alive.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 The rider being announced at the equestrian show late in the movie is called Hervé de Luze, which is the name of the editor of this movie.
 See more »